 To put it simply, surveying a site using drones is fast.
 And in the time it takes, you gain access to an unprecedented amount of knowledge about nearly every aspect of your project.
 The initial data capture can take anywhere from a number of minutes to hours, and can be delivered to your team in a matter of days.
 This means you can access up to date, accurate data more frequently - and keep track of earthworks, equipment, and structures far closer to real-time than through slower, traditional methods.

-3D point cloud data captured via drone, hosted online in Mapp with CAD
+3D point-cloud captured via drone, hosted online in Sensat's visualisation platform with CAD

-Mapp is our remote working platform for the AEC industry.
+Sensat's visualisation platform is a powerful site management tool for the AEC industry.
 It allows you to integrate all asset and topographical information in a realistic 3D and 2D environment.